The Daily Tar Heel

 "The music in our station library is stuff that you know was made before the internet and never was digitized, or the band broke up," Werry said.
 "It really only exists in physical form, or there's music that we have that isn't platformed on any mainstream services, so we're kind of the only way that their music will be heard."

 Along with several DJs broadcasting every day, WXYC hosts specialty shows that focus on different themes weekly.
-Most notably, Backyard BBQ is a specialty show that invites bands to come over to the station and perform live on air.
+Most notably, Backyard BBQ invites bands to come over to the station and perform live on air.
 This year, the show hosted acts like Durham's Sluice, Raleigh's shoegaze band my sister maura, and femme punk band BANGZZ

-The Backyard BBQ specialty show has been running since the 90s, Emily Benson-Tyler, the publicity manager and a rising junior, said.
-She had been instrumental in the resuscitation of the program in September 2023 after it had come to halt due to COVID.
+The Backyard BBQ specialty show has been running since the '90s, Emily Benson-Tyler, the publicity manager and a rising junior, said.
+She had been instrumental in the resuscitation of the program in September 2023 after it had come to halt due to the COVID-19 pandemic.

 Other specialty shows airing this summer include the New Science Experience, which serves as an opportunity for DJs to strengthen their live mixing skills, especially over the summer, Werry said